taunsquared/taunsquared.github.io/_open-lab-notebook/05-surprising-minds-brighton.md

 {% include video id="xp6s1gzVNLc" provider="youtube" %}

 The exhibit ran its first round of human psychophysics experiments during the summer of 2017.
-This initial pilot was so successful that the exhibit is now a permanent display at Sea Life Brighton.
-We plan to use the interactive station for more human psychophysics experiments, which will be documented both here and on the Every Mind Online website.
+This initial pilot was so popular that the exhibit is now a permanent display at Sea Life Brighton.
+We plan to use the interactive station for more human psychophysics experiments, which will be documented both here and on the [Surprising Minds exhibit website](http://www.everymind.online/SurprisingMinds/).
 Stay tuned!